m0veax/tplink_m7350/webinterface_rce_telnet/README.md

 4PDA forum members found a RCE to start telnet on the device.
 We need to write a script to start telnet and gain shellaccess.
 Maybe we can do a rust implementation.

+*Step 4* is important.
+Copy this package to modify the packet body

 ```
 1. Install (if you use another browser) Firefox or Google Chrome, I did everything on Fox, but the steps are similar;
 2. Reset the router to factory settings via the Web and set the standard log&pass to log in to the Web - admin:admin (not necessary, but preferable, save the settings on your computer, then restore);